VAN, Texas — It’s been nearly two weeks since Hurricane Helene made landfall on Florida's Big Bend, leaving devastation in its wake.

 "I have a lot of empathy, and I don't like to see anyone sad," Verbena Bullock said.

-Verbena who’s only six-years-old was motivated after her mom showed her the devastating footage of the catastrophic destruction brought by Helene.
+Verbena who’s only 6 years old was motivated after her mom showed her video of the catastrophic destruction brought by Helene.

-The six-year-old initially wanted to send some of her stuffed animals and coloring books.
-Later coming up with the idea of a lemonade stand after she read a children's book that also inspired her.
+The 6-year-old initially wanted to send some of her stuffed animals and coloring books.
+Later, she came up with the idea of a lemonade stand after a children's book inspired her.

 "It was a picture of a girl and I could tell that it was a story about her, that she was running a lemonade stand," she said.